 NOAA awarded $15.2M in funding in fiscal year 2021 for harmful algal bloom (HAB) research projects throughout U.S. coastal and Great Lakes waters.
-HABs can produce toxins or cause other harmful effects that can damage ecosystems, disrupt our seafood supply, impact economies, and threaten human health.
+HABs can produce toxins and have other harmful effects that damage ecosystems, disrupt seafood supplies, impact economies, and threaten human health.
 Marine and fresh waters of the United States are increasingly impacted by HABs with blooms reported in nearly every state.
 They cause annual economic losses up to $100 million on average and costs from a single major HAB event can reach tens of millions of dollars.
 Investments in these projects represent a coordinated effort within the National Ocean Service to advance our nation's ability to observe, monitor, forecast, and manage blooms.

 NCCOS is allocating $12.4M for harmful algal bloom research, including $834K for three new research awards and $11.6M for 25 continuing awards.
 Funded projects will optimize early warning of shellfish-killing algae; enhance detection of HAB toxins; test the use of HAB control methods in marine and freshwater; improve HAB forecasts; and investigate the social and economic impacts of HABs.
 A full list of the new grant awards is available online.